Aman211409/Aman211409/README.md

-👨‍🎓 Pursuing B.Tech in Mechanical Engineering from IIT (ISM) Dhanbad

 <h1 align="center">Aman Mittal (Him/His)</h1>

-I am a final-year undergraduate at IIT (ISM), Dhanbad.
-My main interests lie in Data Science, Data Analysis, Machine Learning, Deep Learning, Computer Vision, Time Series Analysis and Forecasting.
+I am a final-year undergraduate at IIT (ISM), Dhanbad 👨‍🎓 pursuing B.Tech in Mechanical Engineering from IIT (ISM) Dhanbad.
+My main interests lie in Data Science, Data Analysis, Machine Learning, Deep Learning, Computer Vision, Time Series Analysis and Forecasting and have a specialized interest in Industry 4.0.
 Having participated in diverse hackathons ranging from college to international level and a handful of professional internships/fellowships, I want to apply the knowledge gathered from these experiences and help research and develop state-of-the-art solutions.
 Rather than AI and programming, I spend my time gathering finanacial knowledge on Business Cases, Investment.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Aman211409" alt="aman" /> </p>